Introduction Click here

 CHINESE LANDSCAPE PAINTING

-Landscape painting has been regarded as the highest form of Chinese painting for at least one thousand years and still is so regarded.
+Landscape painting has been regarded as the highest form of Chinese painting for at least one thousand years and is still so regarded.
 Commencing in the late Tang Dynasty (618-907 CE), landscape painting progressed through the Northern and Southern Song dynasties (907-1279) in a period known as the “Great Age of Chinese landscape,” and survived and thrived through the Mongol Yuan Dynasty (1271-1368).

 During the Ming Dynasty (1368 – 1644), paintings of fruit, flowers and animals, together with narrative paintings that depicted a story became popular although some painters continued landscape painting in the Song and Yuan traditions.
 From the Qing Dynasty (1644 – 1911), greater individualistic painting emerged and in the late nineteenth and twentieth centuries, Chinese art came under the influence of Western art.